spacetelescope/rad/docs/creating.rst

 .. note::

     In most cases you will not tag a schema.
-These are generally, when the schema is not intended to be used as a datamodel.
+Tags are generally used only when the schema is intended to be used as a datamodel.
 This allows for easy reuse of schemas and extending another schema, see :ref:`pseudo-inheritance` for more information.